Raptus/z3c.taskqueue/README.rst

 =======

 ``z3c.taskqueue`` is factored out of ``lovely.remotetask``.
 It is the backend code only.
-IOW, all UI code is not included.
+IOW, no UI code is included.